danielabmartins/devops-24-25-1241902/CA1/README.md

 ``id "org.siouan.frontend-jdk17" version "8.0.0"``

-Also in the *build.gradle* file, I also added script commands to ensure proper handling of frontend assets.
+Also in the *build.gradle* file, I added script commands to ensure proper handling of frontend assets.
 These configurations were tailored to the specific *Node.js* version, enabling the inclusion of scripts for assembling, cleaning, and verifying the frontend.